BLCM/bl3mods/Apocalyptech/loot_changes/better_loot/README.md

 so there's no reason to use both together (though it shouldn't hurt anything if you do).

+This mod also includes the functionality of my "Droughts Stocked Porta-Potties" mod, so there's no reason to use both together (though it shouldn't hurt anything if you do).

 Changelog
 =========

+**v1.3.0** - *unreleased, might be 1.2.3 instead*
+ * Incorporated Droughts Stocked Porta-Potties mod, to make all porta-potties in The Droughts have standard loot definitions.
+ * Set the two chests in Knotty Peak (when you first meet Wainwright) to be at least blue-quality Jakobs gear.

 **v1.2.2** - Mar 11, 2021
  * Updated to include loot changes with today's hotfixes, namely moving